Non-Musculoskeletal

 disorders.
 That deafness can occur in VBI is uncontested.
 In contrast,

-hearing disorder" exists.
-This latter disorder is believed
+disorder" exists.
+This latter disorder is believed accompanied by

-emissions (OAE) were negative in spite of approximately normal hearing.
+click-evoked otoacoustic emissions (OAE) were negative in spite of

-hearing disorders are reported before and after chiropractic management.
+vertebragenic hearing disorders are reported before and after chiropractic

-Results indicate that these hearing disorders are reversible, as demonstrated
+management.
+Results indicate that these hearing disorders are reversible,

-by audiometry and OAE.
-The therapy of choice
+as demonstrated by audiometry and OAE.
+The therapy of choice is

-is chiropractic manipulation of the upper cervical spine.
-The commoness of vertebragenic
+chiropractic manipulation of the upper cervical spine.
+The commoness

-hearing disorders emphasizes their clinical and forensic importance.
+of vertebragenic hearing disorders emphasizes their clinical and forensic

 - Chronic tonsillitis and the